v3rtx/angularjs-rails-resource/README.md

 ### Config Options
 The following options are available for the config object passed to the factory function.
+Each of the config options is accessible on the generated resource from the <code>config</code> property.

  * **url** - This is the url of the service.
 See [Resource URLs](#resource-urls) below for more information.
- * **enableRootWrapping** - (Default: true) Turns on/off root wrapping on JSON (de)serialization.
+ * **rootWrapping** - (Default: true) Turns on/off root wrapping on JSON (de)serialization.
  * **name** - This is the name used for root wrapping when dealing with singular instances.
  * **pluralName** *(optional)* - If specified this name will be used for unwrapping array results.
 If not specified then the serializer's [pluralize](#serializers) method is used to calculate the plural name from the singular name.
+ * **resourceConstructor** *(optional)* - Overrides the constructor used when deserializing data from the server.
+This is useful for subclassing techniques and should work with CoffeeScript classes.
  * **httpConfig** *(optional)* - By default we will add the following headers to ensure that the request is processed as JSON by Rails.
 You can specify additional http config options or override any of the defaults by setting this property.
 See the [AngularJS $http API](http://docs.angularjs.org/api/ng.$http) for more information.
      * **headers**
          * **Accept** - application/json